plancksecurity/planck-proxy/README.md

                         Address of the SMTP host used to send the messages.
 Default "80.90.47.12" --SMTP_PORT SMTP_PORT
                         Port of the SMTP host used to send the messages.
-Default "25"
+Default "25" --settings_file SETTINGS_FILE
+                        Route of the settings file to load, instead of the default settings route, which is <./settings.json>
 ```

 All the arguments can also be passed onto the script as environment variables with the same name as the command.
 For example `./pEpgate.py SMTP_HOST=192.168.0.1` is equivalent to `SMTP_HOST="192.168.0.1" ./pEpgate.py`